carlerik-gauthier/soccer_season_prediction/README.md

 # soccer_season_prediction
-The goal of this project is to predict a soccer final ranking based on what happened until some leg
+The main goal of this project is to predict a soccer final ranking based on what happened until some leg.

 # Introduction